 Our Memorial Garden houses a large sculpture designed by memorial artist Barney Zeitz.
 The Garden is gated, and upon entry, guests are faced with a solid wall.
 The landscape conveys a sense of confinement symbolic of the situation faced by the Jews of Europe.

 When entering the Garden, one must turn immediately and proceed down a short path, reminiscent of the selections undergone by Jews upon arriving at some concentration camps (some were sent to the left for use as slave laborers; others to the right for immediate death in the gas chambers).

-Once in the garden, one can see the back of the same wall faced when entering.
-In both Hebrew and English are the words “Am Yisrael Chai” or “The People of Israel Live.”
-Trees, flowers and other plantings adorn the garden as symbols of rebirth and hope for the future.
+The garden opens up into a wide reflective space.
+Guests feel the uplift of liberation and see symbols of freedom.
+In both Hebrew and English are the words “עם ישראל חי (Am Israel Chai),” which translates to “The People of Israel Live.”
+Trees, flowers, and other plantings adorn the garden as symbols of rebirth and hope for the future.